 EMPLOYMENT ATTORNEYS HANDLING SEXUAL HARASSMENT CLAIMS THROUGHOUT VIRGINIA

 Sexual harassment is unlawful.
 Under both state and federal regulations, employers can be held liable for harassment.
-At Pierce / McCoy, our Virginia sexual harassment lawyers have been a leader in employment litigation for individuals and organizations throughout the areas of Central Virginia and Eastern Virginia.
+At Pierce / Jewett, our Virginia sexual harassment lawyers have been a leader in employment litigation for individuals and organizations throughout the areas of Central Virginia and Eastern Virginia.

 We understand all sides of sexual harassment claims, — our employment lawyers have experience representing both employees and employers.
 No matter the circumstances of your case, we are prepared to take action to protect your rights and interests.
 To set up a strictly confidential, no-obligation initial consultation with an experienced workplace sexual harassment attorney, please call us at our law office.